Waxing Crescent on

 Moon before ascending node

-10 days after descending node on 12 January 2099 at 15:35 in ♎ Libra.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 26 January 2099 at 21:58 in ♈ Aries.
+10 days after descending node on 12 January 2099 at 15:35 in ♎ Libra the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 26 January 2099 at 21:58 in ♈ Aries.

 Moon after southern standstill

-4 days since the previous standstill on 18 January 2099 at 22:15 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.389°, the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠28.479° at the point of next northern standstill on 2 February 2099 at 10:56 in ♋ Cancer.
+4 days since the last southern standstill on 18 January 2099 at 22:15 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.389° the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠28.479° at the point of next northern standstill on 2 February 2099 at 10:56 in ♋ Cancer.

 Syzygy in 13 days